Calamari Recipe With Extra Virgin Olive Oil

 - When you serve them, add the chopped flat leaf parsley and lemon wedges on the side.

-- Enjoy with a crusty baguette or any type of grilled bread you like.
+- Tastes amazing with a crusty baguette or any type of grilled bread you like.

 - Enjoy the fresh Sauteed Calamari

 Just like the best olive oils, Calamari is an excellent source of nutrients, and it is especially valued in Japanese cuisine.